PG-PIYUSH/MedCare/README.md

 ### **Acknowledgment**
 The basic layout of this project was initially implemented using **Bolt UI Kit**.
 Further configurations, integrations, and improvements have been made to enhance functionality and user experience.

-**Note**: This repository is for the **frontend part** only.
-Backend functionality, APIs, and server configurations are managed separately at [BACKEND](https://github.com/JatinGera27aug/Hospital-appointments)